adilcr01/Vishal-Store-Web-Scraped/README.md

 Object of Beautifulsoup on a subset data.
 ## •	Store Name

-First, we will inspect the website to get the html tag details of the element containing the Store Name.
+First, we will inspect the website to get the html tag details of the element containing the Store Name.<br>
  ![image](https://user-images.githubusercontent.com/93968656/230279966-8c95708c-14cd-4ff2-af55-8329b673c58f.png)

 Second Step is to find the class name of the html tag that contains store name.